 While you now have the top crossfit movements that are consistently programmed in the back of your mind, let’s take a minute to look at two trends from the past few years:

-Last year we saw Handstand Walks make their first ever debut in the Open, and I wouldn't be surprised if we see them again this year.
+Last year we saw Handstand Walks make their first ever debut in the Open, and they showed up again this February Open.
+I wouldn't be surprised if we see them again in this 2019 October Open.
 The good news?
 We’ve have a great blog post that can help out your Handstand Walking.

 Since we now know the movements that are highly likely to be included in this year’s Open, let’s shift our focus there.
 Which one of those movements is your biggest weakness?
 If you are inefficient in any of these seven movements, persistently practicing one of them can significantly improve your score.
 Thankfully, we have Free Guides for 5 of those top movements to help you get started!